 Voting right restrictions, statutory group clauses and exception rules

-There are no voting right restrictions and no statutory group clauses (other than the limitations on nominee registrations).
+Swiss Re Ltd does not have any voting right restrictions or statutory group clauses (other than the limitations on nominee registrations) in place.
 Therefore, there are no procedures or conditions for cancelling restrictions and no rules on making exceptions to them.
-Accordingly, no such exceptions were made in 2017.
+Accordingly, no such exceptions were granted in 2018.

 Statutory rules on participating in the General Meeting of shareholders

-The share whose owner, usufructuary or nominee is entered in the share register as having voting rights on a specific qualifying day determined by the Board of Directors entitles its holder to one vote at the General Meeting of shareholders.
+Owners, usufructuaries or nominees entered in the share register as having voting rights on a specific qualifying day determined by the Board of Directors are entitled to one vote per share held at the General Meeting of shareholders.

 The Chairman of the General Meeting of shareholders determines the voting procedure.
 Provided that the voting is not done electronically, voting shall take place openly on show of hands or by written ballot.